SlimIO/Safe-emitter/README.md

 }
 main().catch(console.error);
 ```

+> It's a design choice made for SlimIO core and addons containers.

 ### catch(errorListener: SafeEmitter.ErrorListener): this;
 Add an error listener to the EventEmitter.
 The listener is able to catch all kind of errors (even for Asynchronous Function).